-NAME Түре DEFAULT DESCRIPTION CAN BE OBTAINED FROM SHELF FRU INFO BUS Number Platform- dependent (5 on ShMM-700, 0 on other platforms) The number of the logical master-only I 2 C bus on which the multiplexer resides (on platforms where SHMM_GPIO8 is used to control access from the Shelf Manager to the multiplexer on the master-only I 2 C bus, via the original mechanism that is not based on HPDL).
-No ISOLATE_MUX IGNORE_COUNT Number 10 This parameter instructs the isolation algorithm to skip this number of accesses to a faulty bus before trying to enable it (on the platforms where SHMM_GPIO8 is used to control access from the Shelf Manager to the multiplexer on the master-only I 2 C bus, via the original mechanism that is not based on HPDL).
-No ISOLATE_MUX IGNORE_TIME Number 10 This parameter instructs the isolation algorithm to avoid accessing the faulty bus and immediately return a failure for specified number of seconds after a failure detection (on the platforms where SHMM GPIOs are used to control access from the Shelf Manager to multiplexers on the master-only I 2 C bus, via an HPDL-based mechanism).
-No ISOLATE_MUX ON_GPIO8 Boolean FALSE Must be set to TRUE for the platforms where SHMM_GPIO8 is used to control access from the Shelf Manager to the multiplexer on the master-only I 2 C bus (but must be FALSE if the HPDL-based reset mechanism is used).
-No LOCAL_SHELF FRU Boolean TRUE Create a local FRU #1 on the Shelf Manager that exposes the Shelf FRU Information (obtained from the file /var/nvdata/shelf_fru_i nfo).
+ISOLATE_MUX BUS Number Platform- dependent (5 on ShMM-700, 0 on other platforms) The number of the logical I C bus on which the I C switch/multiplexer resides (on platforms where SHMM_GPIO8 is used by the Shelf Manager to reset the I C switch/multiplexer via the original mechanism that is not based on HPDL).
+No ISOLATE_MUX IGNORE_COUNT Number 10 This parameter instructs the isolation algorithm to skip this number of accesses to a faulty bus before trying to enable it (on the platforms where SHMM_GPIO8 is used to control access from the Shelf Manager to the multiplexer on the master-only I C bus, via the original mechanism that is not based on HPDL).
+No ISOLATE_MUX IGNORE_TIME Number 10 This parameter instructs the isolation algorithm to avoid accessing the faulty bus and immediately return a failure for specified number of seconds after a failure detection (on the platforms where SHMM GPIOs are used to control access from the Shelf Manager to multiplexers on the master-only I C bus, via an HPDL-based mechanism).
+No ISOLATE_MUX ON_GPIO8 Boolean FALSE Must be set to TRUE for platforms where SHMM_GPIO8 is used by the Shelf Manager to reset an I C switch/multiplexer on an I C bus (but must be FALSE if the HPDL-based reset mechanism is used).
 No